devByByron/Centsible/README_LEARNING.md

 # Centsible - Simplified Learning Version

 This is a simplified version of the Centsible expense tracking application, designed for project-based learning.
-All complex functionality has been removed and replaced with static mock data, allowing you to focus on learning the design patterns and React concepts without getting overwhelmed by business logic.
+All complex functionality has been removed and replaced with static mock data, allowing us to focus on learning the design patterns and React concepts without getting overwhelmed by business logic.

-## What Was Simplified

-### ✅ Removed Complex Features
-- **State Management**: No more complex useState hooks, async operations, or data mutations
-- **API Calls**: No simulated async calls or loading states
-- **Form Handling**: Forms are now display-only for visual learning
-- **CRUD Operations**: No add, edit, or delete functionality
-- **User Interactions**: Modals and buttons are simplified or disabled

-### ✅ What You Still Have
-- **Beautiful UI**: All the Tailwind CSS styling and component design
-- **Mock Data**: Realistic sample data in `src/data/mockData.ts`
-- **Navigation**: Working React Router between pages
-- **Charts**: Recharts visualizations with static data
-- **Animations**: Framer Motion animations for learning
-- **Theme System**: Working dark/light theme toggle
-- **Responsive Design**: Mobile-friendly layouts

 ## Project Structure